 Salvation is a onetime event where God, because of His grace, forgives us of all of our sins.
 This takes place when we express our faith in Jesus through repentance and baptism.
-At this point all of our sins are gone forever and we are saved from going to hell.
+At this point all of our sins are gone forever and we are saved from eternal condemnation.
 We are never more saved than the day we are baptized; it is a one time, once for all-time event (Acts 2:38; Romans 8:1).

 Sanctification, on the other hand, is the way God, through His Word and Spirit, matures us in Christ.
 At baptism we are saved or born again.
 These terms mean the same thing and describe the same event.
 Sanctification, however, describes the process where a Christian grows up to become like Christ (Ephesians 4:11-16).

-Knowing about sinfulness therefore is important for both of these.
+Knowing about sinfulness, therefore, is important for both salvation and sanctification.
 This is where the commandments come in.
 You have to be aware of sin and its consequence before you seek salvation.
 The commandments describe clearly and pointedly the moral failure in our lives and warn us of the consequences.

 Once saved, you need to be aware of sin and its effects in order to deal with it in your own life and minister to others who are struggling with it as well.
 The commandments and all the material in the Bible that refer to them help us diminish and eliminate the influence of sinfulness in our lives.

 We are not earning our salvation when we struggle with sin each day.
-Jesus has already done this with His death on the cross (1 Colossians 1:29-31).
+Jesus has already done this with His death on the cross (I Corinthians 1:29-31).
 When we struggle with sin we are following in the steps of Jesus as faithful disciples who are being sanctified through this process.

 Sanctification is important because in Christianity as in natural life, you grow or you die.
 It is not enough for a little baby to be born, that baby has to develop physically and emotionally or else it will die as a baby.
 It is the same with Christians, it is not enough that we are born again in the waters of baptism, we must grow up in Christ or else we will shrivel up, become sickly and die.